10 Things You Should Know About Émile Zola

 Zola lived in this sanctuary for most of the year, and he was known to invite authors like Guy de Maupassant and Joris-Karl Huysmans to convene to discuss literature.
 The meetings eventually evolved into the authors penning a series of novels entitled Les Soirées de Médan.
 The novels tell the story of a group of friends who come together at Zola’s home, and what they discussed at their meetings.

 All of the novels also include conversations the authors had in regards to the Franco-Prussian war that occurred in 1870-1871.
 Prussia was a German state, and the conflict involved the Second and Third French Empire’s.
 The group wanted to discuss the war in a more realistic way, as it was often written about from a heroic standpoint which the authors disagreed with.

 8. The Dreyfus Affair

-Although Zola’s novels were what he was most famous for, an open letter he penned in 1898 to the President of France sparked controversy, and is said to have divided France in two.
+Although Zola’s novels were what he was most famous for, an open letter he penned in 1898 to the President of France sparked controversy and is said to have divided France into two.

 Severe antisemitism at the time caused the French government to wrongly accuse Dreyfus of giving up the information, even though evidence quickly emerged that Dreyfus was not involved.
 Dreyfus was then condemned to life in prison on Devil’s Island in French Guiana.

-Zola was quickly with libel (defamation), and was brought to trial.
+Zola was quickly charged with libel (defamation) and was brought to trial.
 He was convicted and removed from the Legion of Honor, and rather than going to jail left for England.
 He stayed in England for 1 year before returning to France as the current government was falling.

 It wasn’t until 1906 that Dreyfus was acquitted for the crimes he did not commit, and many believe it was thanks in part to Zola’s letter.